kyamagu/js-graph-annotator/README.md

 A Javascript widget to draw a graph on an image.

- * Draw an arbitrary graph on an image with mouse.
+ * Draw a graph on an image with mouse.
+ * Click to add a node.
+ * Mouse drag to move a node.
  * Vanilla Javascript implementation.
  * HTML5 canvas is required to use.